 Dr. Jason Ashcroft is a native of New Mexico and is excited to have returned to the southwest.
 He has missed the food and weather and is happy to be closer to his family.
 Dr. Ashcroft received his Doctorate of Dental Medicine from the University of Pittsburgh where he graduated with honors.
 He then furthered his education on all aspects of dentistry by completing a General Practice Residency at Lehigh Valley Hospital in Bethlehem, PA where he received valuable experience in endodontic and surgical procedures.
 Dr. Ashcroft specialized in pediatric and adolescent dentistry at the University of Indiana and Riley Hospital for Children.
 While there, he also received a Master's of Science in Dentistry degree, with a minor in psychology.
 His pediatric training has prepared him to treat children from infancy to adolescence including those with special needs and disabilities.
 Dr. Ashcroft is trained in conscious sedation and hospital dental care.
 His specialized training uniquely qualifies him to treat pediatric patients with gentle and understanding care.
-He is a member of the American Dental Association, the American Academy of Pediatric Dentistry, and Texas Dental Association.
+He is a member of the American Board of Pediatric Dentistry, American Dental Association, the American Academy of Pediatric Dentistry, Texas Dental Association, and Academy of Laser Dentistry.

 Dr. Ashcroft is a devoted husband and father of three young daughters.
 He understands your concerns as a parent and will treat your children as he would treat his own.
 He is fluent in Spanish and has completed several dental mission trips including one to Honduras and now travels yearly with his family to rural Guatemala to treat children with extreme dental needs.
 Dr. Ashcroft is very service oriented and he is actively involved with his local church where he has served in different capacities.